nsolerieu/slrncl.com/www/blog/content/posts/2024-06-26-designing-for-the-limits-of-attention.md

 - **Make it personal:** Data, UX insights, trends, bureaucracy, fatigue, reviews... the process is grueling.
 So much stuff out there has no soul.
 Users can feel that.
 Good tools have an extra something.

-Caveat: predicting the future is a fool's game.
+Caveat: predicting the future is a fool's game.<br>
-Reframing problems is key to progress.
+Reframing problems is key to progress.<br>
-If Brad Frost can get away with it, maybe I can too.
+If Brad Frost can get away with it, maybe I can too.<br>

-So much work.
+So much work.<br>
-So little progress.
+So little progress.<br>
-That's how it has always been.
+That's how it has always been.<br>
-And will ever be
+And will ever be.